mmC-Cmm/Rainfall-Erosivity-Estimation/paper/paper.md

 # Summary

-Rinfall erosivity is one of parameters in Universal Soil Loss Equation.
-Erosivity was developed to measure the combined impacts of rainfall and runoff on the soil loss.
-Rainfall erosivity is obtained by using kinetic energy equation base
+Rainfall erosivity is a key parameter in the Universal Soil Loss Equation (USLE), used to predict soil erosion caused by water.
+It was developed to quantify the combined effects of rainfall and runoff on soil loss.
+In this study, rainfall erosivity was computed using the kinetic energy equation based on 5-minute interval rainfall records.
+Python functions developed in this project is to estimate rainfall erosivity from individual storm events.

 # Statement of need